Fort Donnally / Border Heroes

 Location.
 37° 52.273′ N, 80° 30.176′ W. Marker is near Alta, West Virginia, in Greenbrier County.
 Marker is at the intersection of Midland Trail (U.S. 60) and Raders Valley Road, on the left when traveling south on Midland Trail.
 Touch for map.
 Marker is in this post office area: Asbury WV 24916, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Andrew & Charles Lewis March (approx. 2.2 miles

 More about this marker.
 This marker is identical to another marker approximately 2.2 miles away.

 Credits.
-This page was last revised on April 17, 2018.
-This page originally submitted on April 15, 2018, by Roger Miller of Pulaski, Virginia.
-This page has been viewed 76 times since then.
-Photos: 1, 2, 3. submitted on April 15, 2018, by Roger Miller of Pulaski, Virginia. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on October 5, 2019.
+It was originally submitted on April 15, 2018, by Roger Miller of Pulaski, Virginia.
+This page has been viewed 201 times since then and 29 times this year.
+Photos: 1, 2. submitted on April 15, 2018, by Roger Miller of Pulaski, Virginia.
+3. submitted on October 5, 2019, by J. J. Prats of Powell, Ohio. • Andrew Ruppenstein was the editor who published this page.